 I Wanna Praise | Edwin Fawcett

 Another biblically inspired song, Edwin Fawcett’s “I Wanna Praise” is based on Deuteronomy 6:5-7, on loving God with all our heart, soul, mind, and strength.
 The distinctive afro-beats sound is a nod to the members of the St. Antony’s Youth Choir Fawcett directs, many of whom are Nigerian and West African.
-Keeping with the international character of World Youth Day, “I Wanna Praise” videos were also made in Spanish and Polish, and the song was produced in a total of seven languages, all available on the I Wanna Praise album.
+Keeping with the international character of World Youth Day, “I Wanna Praise” videos were also made in

 World Youth Day Is Back For You | UNI’T

 “Crossing over borders.
 Meeting brothers and sisters.
 Be the salt of the earth.
 Be the light of the world.
 Be witnesses of Jesus.
 World Youth Day is back for you,” read the lyrics of the song by the French group UNI’T. Featuring clips of past World Youth Days, this video is sure to put you in the spirit.